 Meals are prepared and served in Prince Hall.
 All students living in residence must have a meal plan.
 Please note that meal plan costs are not included in residence fees.
-Students may select a meal plan most appropriate for their needs: upper year students have a choice of 3 different meal plans; first year students have a choice of 2 different meal plans.
 More information about meal plan options, deadlines for changing meal plans, and associated costs can be found online at www.ukings.ca.